Topics in this article

 AI can help prevent data loss by monitoring data transfers and identifying suspicious activities that could indicate an attempt to steal sensitive information.
 AI also plays a crucial role in real-time data classification.

-The bad: the risks of AI in cybersecurity
+The bad: The risks of AI in cybersecurity

 While AI can be an effective security tool, you need specialized skills to implement and manage AI-based security systems.